andyfitzsuse/andyfitz.github.io/resume.md

 # Andy Fitzsimon

 <div class="screenonly">Thank you for taking the time to explore my resume.
 To support this document I've also <a href="/guide/">prepared a user guide</a> for working with me.</div>

+#### High level
+* Founded, innovated in, pitched and sold a SaaS Business
+* Major impact scaling the Red Hat into a global leader
+* Maintains mastery of technical, communication, and commercial skills
+* Long tenure at employers, well regarded by peers

 <section class="printonly">